Local History Index

 Information in the Local History Index can be located in several ways:

-• Save results by copying and pasting each result into a separate document (for example, Excel, Google Sheets, Word, etc.).
+- Save results by copying and pasting each result into a separate document (for example, Excel, Google Sheets, Word, etc.).
 Be aware that there may be some formatting issues.
+If the copy/paste function is not working, use the latest version of Chrome.

 Questions, suggestions, or need help?
 Contact Us